 Section 3 introduces the layered model of WS-Agreement.
-Sections 4, 4.1, 4.2 specify the overall agreement structure, service description as agreement terms and guarantee terms, respectively.
-Section 5 specifies the schema for the agreement template and agreement creation constraints.
-Section 6 defines the compliance Section 7 introduces the port types and operations in the specification.
-Section 8 describes the process leading to the creation of an agreement.
+Section 4 provides the overall agreement structure, service description as agreement terms and guarantee terms, respectively.
+Section 4.2.5.3.3 specifies the schema for the agreement template and agreement creation constraints.
+Section 6 defines compliance and section 7 introduces the port types and operations in the specification.
+Section 9 describes the process leading to the creation of an agreement.